The roasted rice adds a nutty flavor and aroma that combines perfectly with green tea.

 2. Soaking the rice before roasting

 Next, I roasted the soaked rice.
-If I used high heat (and this goes for all the recipes) the rice burns quickly.
-So I used medium heat for some time until it looked about right.
-This takes less than 5 minutes.
+If I used high heat (and this goes for all the recipes), the rice had the tendency to quickly burn.

 3. Soaking, cooking and roasting